 • Tension between global interconnectedness and isolationism

-Insight Austria: A Cultural Journey for international Students
+Insight Austria: A Cultural Journey for international Students (CFI)

-Course Title: Insight Austria: A Cultural Journey for international Students
+Course Title: Insight Austria: A Cultural Journey for international Students (CFI)

 Course Number: 28WAUSC01N